khanmohammadimran/khanmohammadimran/README.md

 Skills: JavaScript / REACT / Node JS / HTML / CSS / Tailwind / Bootstrap

-- 🔭 I’m currently working on Picasso Painting Project
+- 🔭 I’m currently working on Doctors Portal Project
 - 🌱 I’m currently learning TypeScript
 - 💬 Ask me about Web development
 - 📫 How to reach me: You can email me or message me on LinkedIn, Facebook